mt2017-tartu-shared-task/nmt-system-D/reports/report4.md

 4. As of 1 July 2004 , a qualified free consumer status threshold was set at 0,0 GWh .
 5. "Eligible" is missing, "the threshold for eligibility of a legal entity" part is also missing (no attention).

+4.1.
+ID 122: As at 1 July 2004 , a qualified consumer status threshold for legal persons was set at 0,0 GWh .
+5.1.
+"Legal persons" emegred, but it is not clear, why.

+Some improvements.
+No new mistakes.
+BLEU increased.

 ### 14